Pylons/pyramid/docs/narr/webob.rst

 - The :class:`pyramid.request.Request` API documentation.

-- The `WebOb documentation <http://pythonpaste.org/webob>`_ .
+- The `WebOb documentation <http://pythonpaste.org/webob>`_.
 All
-  methods and attributes of a ``webob.Request`` documented within the WebOb documentation will work against request objects created by :app:`Pyramid`.
+  methods and attributes of a ``webob.Request`` documented within the WebOb documentation will work with request objects created by :app:`Pyramid`.

 .. index::